octoscorp/GDS-Jam2/README.md

 - One-hit: enemies? one-mistake-and-you're-done?
 You decide
 - Retro: make it old-school

-## About
-This game is designed around taking the theme literally - there is one source of chance in the game.
-This "luck value" controls the RNG in the game, and changes every 10 seconds.
-The game itself is a bullet-hell (as yet sans bullets) roguelike, with upgrade cards and permadeath.
-The enemies that spawn, whether a given card activates, and choices of cards are all using the luck value.

 ## TODO
 ### RNG seeding
 Autoload Luck value, seed Card choices (any other RNG worth seeding?) from current luck value.